AP-NORC poll: Americans agree on many aspects of US identity

 He is among the 38% who support construction of a wall along the U.S.-Mexico border.
 Forty-six percent of Americans are opposed.

-Rivera, 48, says he believes immigrants today are treated much better than his father was when he came to the U.S. and there is a danger they can become a burden on safety net programs.
+Rivera, 48, says he believes immigrants today are treated much better than his father was when he came to the U.S., and there is a danger they can become a burden on safety net programs.

-Now working for Texas state agency for vocational rehabilitation, Rivera said the oil refinery jobs in his hometown of Grove, Texas, now go largely to Hispanics from countries ranging from Cuba and the Dominican Republic to Chile.
+Now working for a Texas state agency for vocational rehabilitation, Rivera said the oil refinery jobs in his hometown of Grove, Texas, now go largely to Hispanics from countries ranging from Cuba and the Dominican Republic to Chile.

 “I’ve always felt I was at the bottom of the totem pole, and then here came some more people to knock us out,” said Rivera.
 “Sometimes it feels very crowded here.”